 Once tuition costs have been paid, any Title IV credit balance disbursements are paid in the form of a check to the eligible recipient.
 Disbursements are made on the 15th and 30th of each month.
-The students exact disbursement date will be determined in the Financial Aid Office.
+The exact disbursement date for each student will be determined in the Financial Aid Office.
+Changes may occur if processing times are delayed.